Aliases for INPPL1 Gene

 GeneCards Summary for INPPL1 Gene

-INPPL1 (Inositol Polyphosphate Phosphatase-Like 1) is a Protein Coding gene.
+INPPL1 (Inositol Polyphosphate Phosphatase Like 1) is a Protein Coding gene.
 Diseases associated with INPPL1 include opsismodysplasia and schneckenbecken dysplasia.
-Among its related pathways are Immune System and Interleukin receptor SHC signaling.
+Among its related pathways are Metabolism and Immune System.
 GO annotations related to this gene include actin binding and SH3 domain binding.
-An important paralog of this gene is SYNJ2.
+An important paralog of this gene is INPP5J.

 UniProtKB/Swiss-Prot for INPPL1 Gene